 East End of Rundle Route Description

 Mount Rundle is an icon of Banff National Park and dominates the sky over both Banff and Canmore.
-It has seven distinct peaks over 12km and the East of Rundle refers to the last peak to the East over the town of Canmore.
+It has seven distinct peaks over 12km, and the East of Rundle refers to the last peak to the East over the town of Canmore.
 The EEOR summit is 2,545m (8,350 ft) in elevation and is an easy scramble with 875m (2,870 ft) of elevation gain.

-The hike up East End of Rundle starts at Whiteman’s Pond dam at the top of Canmore Hill.
-There are two parking areas, but the latter from Canmore is the best for access to EEOR.
-The trail starts right between two flagged power poles you can see in the photo below.
+The hike up the East End of Rundle starts at Whiteman’s Pond dam at the top of Canmore Hill.
+There are two parking areas, but the latter from Canmore is the best for access to EEOR, and you can’t miss the giant new paved parking lot that services Ha Ling and EEOR hikes.

 The trail begins a quick ascent up through the woods through a series of switchbacks.
-Make note of the well-worn trail and downed trees to mark the way as it easy to end up on any number of trails used for climbers, goats, or both.
+Make a note of the well-worn trail and downed trees to mark the way as it is easy to end up on any number of trails used for climbers, goats, or both.

-However, it’s nothing difficult and any hiker should be able to handle the terrain.
+However, it’s nothing difficult, and any hiker should be able to handle the terrain.
 It’s is fairly easy to follow with the small pieces of tape, painted rocks, and cairns leading the way to the peak.

-Once you get above the final bit treeline you’ll find a steep wide open scree section waiting for you.
-Once you make it past the scree (hiking poles helped me!) you’ll find two paths leading up to the summit.
+Once you get above the final bit treeline, you’ll find a steep wide open scree section waiting for you.
+Once you make it past the scree (hiking poles helped me!), you’ll find two paths leading up to the summit.

-We took the one to the left which seemed to be the easier trail up.
-Once you get to the rockband you’ll want to put your gloves on (and helmet if you have one) as you’ll be walking along the cliff for about five minutes using your hands and careful footing.
+We took the one to the left, which seemed to be the easier trail up.
+Once you get to the rock band, you’ll want to put your gloves on (and helmet if you have one) as you’ll be walking along the cliff for about five minutes using your hands and careful footing.
 The helmet is more necessary on a busy day as it would it’s easy for clumsy hiking groups above to dislodge rocks.

 With a summit beer in hand, we watched a marmot wander around the peak and flipped through the very full summit register.

-The descent was the same as our accent as the other way looked more treacherous.
+The descent was the same as our accent, as the other way looked more treacherous.
 We tried to run down the scree, but the well-trodden trail only had small rocks on hard dirt and caused us to slip multiple times.
-With that in mind so we grabbed our poles and walked fast down the scree.
+With that in mind, so we grabbed our poles and walked fast down the scree.

 East End of Rundle (EEOR) Duration